Living in Indonesia, A Site for Expatriates

 Vigilance and avoiding obvious targets

-Since the Bali bombing in October 2002, most embassies are advising expatriates to try to avoid (if possible) places with a large concentration of Westerners.
+Since the terrorist bombings of the Australian Embassy in 2004, most embassies continue to advise expatriates to use discretion when going to places with a large concentration of Westerners.
 These locations could include popular nightclubs, restaurants, malls and places of worship that cater to the expatriate community.
-Clearly, you will need to frequent shopping centers and grocery stores during the course of your normal activities, but these trips should be out of necessity.
-Window shopping and store browsing should be avoided.
+When a large gathering is imminent such as charity balls or Christmas parties that many of the women's groups or Chambers of Commerce organize, heavy security is in place to ensure that the event can be held in a safe environment.
 When out in public, be aware of exit points from any building you are in and keep yourself oriented.
-Consider carrying a small flashlight in your purse to guide your way in case of a power outage.
+You might consider carrying a small flashlight in your purse to guide your way in case of a power outage.

 Keep the following at hand and up-to-date at all times

 • Valid Exit/Re-entry Permit.
 Under normal conditions, an expatriate in Indonesia on a resident permit would not be allowed to leave Indonesia if he/she does not have a valid exit/reentry permit stamped in his/her passport.
-We have no reason to believe that under emergency conditions this regulation would be waived.
-Why take a chance.
+We have no reason to believe that under emergency conditions this regulation would automatically be waived.
+Why take a chance!
 Imagine taking your run to the airport and finding you can't leave!
 To avoid any hassles at the airport, always keep your exit/re-entry permit up to date.
-A multiple exit/re-entry permit valid for six months is the best to have, not a single exit/re-entry.
+A multiple exit/re-entry permit valid for one to two years is the best to have, not a single exit/re-entry.

 • If you are living in a remote area of eastern Indonesia, consider maintaining an up-to-date visa for Australia at all times.
 In evacuations from Ambon in January 1999 ... those foreigners who had valid visas to Australia were in a much better position to get to a “safe harbor” quickly.

-• Keep a sufficient amount of traveler's checks or foreign currency on hand for the country to which you may be evacuated, be that Singapore or Australia or your home country.
+• Keep a sufficient amount of foreign currency on hand for the country to which you may be evacuated, be that Singapore or Australia or your home country.
 During emergency situations, credit cards may not be accepted and ATMs may not be functioning.

 • Maintain a current registration with your embassy in Jakarta.
 All foreign embassies have a registration procedure for their citizens, usually coordinated by the consular office.
-This registration assists embassy personnel in disseminating emergency information to its citizens in Indonesia, enables them to contact you should the embassy receive an inquiry from family or friends abroad, and in rare cases assists in the evacuation of citizens during an emergency.
-Be sure your registration is updated in the case of a household move, phone number change, birth of a new child or other family transition.
+This registration assists embassy personnel in disseminating emergency information to its citizens in Indonesia, enables them to contact you should the embassy receive an inquiry from family or friends abroad, and assists in the evacuation of citizens during in rare cases of an emergency.
+Be sure your registration is updated whenever you experience a household move, phone number change, birth of a new child or other family transition.

 • Important Family Documents.
-Should your sudden departure be followed by a lengthy absence from your home in Indonesia, you may find yourself in need of some of the following documents: birth certificates, marriage certificate, divorce or custody papers, school records, medical records, insurance records, investment records, prescription information, credit card information, address book, Email address list, banking information and records, tax files, safety deposit keys, pet documents, household goods inventory records (for insurance claims in case of loss during your absence) and resumes for employable adults.
+Should your sudden departure be followed by a lengthy absence from your home in Indonesia, you may find yourself in need of some of the following documents: electronic password list, birth certificates, marriage certificate, divorce or custody papers, school records, medical records, insurance records, investment records, prescription information, credit card information, address book, email address list, banking information and records, tax files, safety deposit keys, pet documents, household goods inventory records (for insurance claims in case of loss during your absence) and resumes for employable adults.
 Consider assembling a lock box, file folder or some container for all the family's valuable papers.
 It would be easier to grab these vital documents on the run if they were all located in one readily accessible location.
-In the case of a fire in your home, having these valuable documents in one place would also facilitate grabbing them on the run.
+In the case of a fire in your home, having these valuable documents in one place would also facilitate grabbing them prior to leaving the residence.

-• Compile a listing of allimportant numbers and addresses for the records listed above and send them to a close family member in your home country for safekeeping.
+• Compile a listing of all important numbers and addresses for the records listed above and give/send them to a close family member in your home country for safekeeping.
+Some people choose to store this information on a virtual cloud location so they can be accessed form anywhere in the world, but be sure that the information is encrypted.

 • Make a listing of the irreplaceable family mementos, photos, and items of sentimental value that you wouldn't want to leave behind in an emergency evacuation.
 Having a list will make it easier for you to locate and pack them up quickly.
 In an emergency situation these mementos maybe the last things you think of, but ultimately these may be more valuable to you than five changes of clothes, if you are unable to return to Indonesia for any reason!